new function

 Adapt the code from the examples to check whether the CLT also holds for a Poisson distribution.

-is the mean (and also the variance) of the distribution.
+Random numbers are sampled with rpois(n, lambda), where n is the sample size and lambda is the mean (and also the variance) of the distribution.

 The population standard deviation is \(\sqrt{\lambda}\).